-One thing most cheating spouses do before they actually commit adultery is to justify their actions.
-Adulterers know that what they're doing is wrong, but they are still able to go through with it because they've managed to convince themselves that it's okay for a number of reasons.
-Some may say, "It's just going to happen once," while others could think, "It's with a stranger, so it doesn't mean anything."
-Cheaters are excellent negotiators and will believe just about anything to lessen the guilt over betraying their spouse.
+One thing most cheating partners do before or after committing adultery is attempt to justify their actions.
+Adulterers know what they're doing is wrong, but they manage to convince themselves it's okay for a number of reasons.
+Some may say, "It's just going to happen once" while others could think, "It's with a stranger, so it doesn't mean anything."
+Cheaters are excellent negotiators and will tell themselves just about anything to lessen the guilt of betraying their spouse.

 I'll Never Do It Again

 Maybe the thought of cheating had never occurred to your partner until they were put in a position to actually do it.
-For instance, if they're out with their friends and an attractive stranger shows interest, they may just do cheat without thinking because the opportunity is right there.
-If they took a minute to consider what cheating could mean for their relationship and what it would do to you, they would probably not have gone through with it.
-If it all happened so fast, they might think, "I just want to do this one time, and I'll never even think about doing it again."
+For instance, if they're out drinking with friends and an attractive stranger shows interest, they may decide to cheat "just this one time."

-Unless you married a truly bad person, chances are, they'll be showing signs of guilt or remorse after they commit adultery.
-If you have any suspicions, don't sit back and hope they'll go away.
+If you have suspicions that your partner has cheated, don't sit back and hope they'll go away.
 The best thing to do is ask your partner for the truth.